-CSU has offered a graduate seminar in environmental psychology and an undergraduate course in environmental psychology for over 30 years.
+CSU has offered an an undergraduate course and a graduate seminar in environmental psychology for more than 30 years.
 The Environmental Psychology textbook authored by Paul Bell, Ross Loomis (first edition), and CSU alumnus Tom Greene is in its fifth edition and is used at universities throughout the world; it has even been translated into Chinese.
 Graduates of the environmental specialization in CSU's Psychology Department have been placed with numerous universities as well as with the U.S.D.A.
 Natural Resources Conservation Service, the U.S.D.A.
 Forest Service, and the Monterrey Bay Aquarium.

 FEScUE is a multidepartmental program at Colorado State, funded by the National Science Foundation, that engages undergraduates and faculty in mathematics, statistics, and the life sciences in jointly mentored interdisciplinary research clusters and in structured multidisciplinary coursework.
 The program is built around actively engaging students in research clusters mentored by two senior faculty members, one from mathematics and one from the life sciences.
-FEScUE currently encompasses three research clusters representing traditional and emerging strengths in research at CSU: Ecology and Evolution; Bioinformatics; and Structural Biology.
 The need for interdisciplinary research that combines the mathematical and life sciences is increasingly urgent as our abilities to gather data outpace our ability to effectively analyze the data we collect — and as we seek to understand phenomena over ever wider ranges of scales.
 While the jointly-mentored research experience is the program's focal point, FEScUE is a comprehensive educational experience that includes special seminars, gateway and fusion courses, and career advising.

 Global Social and Sustainable Enterprise Master of Science Degree